 Do not let the water boil!
 You want to maintain the temperature at just at the edge of a simmer (around 180°F), where the bubbles just occasionally come up to the surface.

 Do not stir the shells!
 Stirring will muddy up the stock.

 Skim the foam.
 As the bubbles come up to the surface a film of foam will develop on the surface.
 Use a large metal spoon to skim away this foam.
 Let the shells cook like this for about an hour; skim the foam every few minutes.
 The foam comes from shells releasing impurities as their temperature increases.

-4 Add the wine, onions, carrots, celery, tomato paste, herbs, peppercorns: Once the stock has stopped releasing foam, add the wine, onions, carrots, celery, tomato paste, parsley, thyme, and peppercorns.
+4 Add the wine, onions, carrots, celery, tomato paste, herbs, peppercorns: Once the stock has stopped releasing foam, add the wine, onions, carrots, celery, tomato paste, thyme, parsley, bay leaf, and peppercorns.

 5 Strain through a lined sieve: Use tongs, a large slotted spoon, or a spider strainer to lift out and remove most of the solids from the stock.
 (Later put in a plastic bag and put outside in the trash!
 Shellfish shells have a way of stinking up a kitchen.)

 Dampen a few layers of cheesecloth and place over a large, fine mesh strainer, over a large pot or bowl.

 Pour the stock into the strainer.
 Either use the stock right away, or cool for future use.